codex-protocol/api-docs/source/includes/response-examples.md

-artistName            | String | The name of the asset's artist. creatorName           | String | The name of the asset's creator. assetSoldAt           | Date   | When the asset was sold. editionNumber         | String | The asset's edition number. totalEditions         | String | The asset's total number of editions. assetCreatedAt        | Date   | When the asset was created.
+artistName            | String | The name of the asset's artist. creatorName           | String | The name of the asset's creator. assetSoldAt           | Date   | When the asset was sold. salePriceUSD          | String | The amount in USD the asset sold for. editionNumber         | String | The asset's edition number. totalEditions         | String | The asset's total number of editions. assetCreatedAt        | Date   | When the asset was created.